IvanBobkovich/IvanProgram/documentation/Software Requirements Specification.md

 ***Main scenario:***

 * The user, being in the list of machines mode, presses the "Delete" button in the selected row of machines;
-* The application displays a confirmation dialog box "Please confirm the removal of the machine ?”;”;
+* The application displays a confirmation dialog box "Please confirm the removal of the machine ?”;
 * The user confirms the removal of the machine;
 * The record has been deleted from the database;
 * When an error occurs, an error message is displayed;
 * When deleting a machine, a confirmation window appears and the row in the machine table turns red.
 The data in the other tables does not change;
 ***Operation cancellation scenario:***
-* The user is in the display mode of the list of machines and presses the "Delete" button.;
+* The user is in the display mode of the list of machines and presses the "Delete" button;
 * The application displays a confirmation dialog box "Please confirm the removal of machines?”;
 * The user clicks the "Cancel" button;
 * The list of machines is displayed unchanged.